Fort Lauderdale–Hollywood International Airport: Terminal 2

-Terminal 2, known as the Red Terminal, contains Concourse D and 9 gates.
+Terminal 2, previously known as the Red Terminal, contains Concourse D and 9 gates (Gates D1-D9).
 Air Canada and Delta Air Lines operate at Terminal 2.
+Due to construction in Terminal 1, WestJet currently operates from Terminal 2 as well.
 Delta Air Lines operates a Sky Club here.

-This terminal is currently undergoing a $100 million modernization, including the expansion of the check-in area, renovations to security screening facilities, new ceilings, flooring, and the inclusion of more concessions, along with the modernization of the Sky Club.
+Terminal 2 opened in November 1986 and it was originally known as the North Terminal.
+By 1989, it was designated as Terminal 1 (with its concourse designated as B).
+The terminal was renamed Terminal 2 in 1999 when the 1980s terminals and concourses were renamed in preparation for the construction of the current Terminal 1.
+Terminal 2 was renovated in 2018, which included the expansion of the check-in area, renovations to security screening facilities, new ceilings, flooring, and the inclusion of more concessions, along with the modernization of the Sky Club.